valeria-va/ROS2_rUBot_tutorial_ws/Documentation/Files/01_Doc/03_rUBot_model&control_old.md

 ament_package()
 ```
 - move to the ws and compile again
-- You can see the installed directories in "~/ROS2_rUBot_ws/install/robot_description/share/robot_description/" folders
+- You can see your model in "~/ROS2_rUBot_ws/install/robot_description/share/robot_description/urdf" folder

 Now everything is ready to create the **launch file**.
 This can be done in python but also in xml.
 We will do in xml language for simplicity and better understanding.
 - verify "launch" folder is created and CMakeList.txt is created properly